 This is Case Study 1 from a blog entitled "Dealing with the Challenges of Disulfide Bridge Analysis in Biopharmaceuticals".

-If we consider the six Cysteines spread across the A- and B-chains of Insulin (and Insulin analogs), there is potential for three disulfide bridge structures (assuming that no free thiols are present and that the A- and B-chains are linked by a single disulfide bridge).
-On this basis, the potential disulfide bridge patterns are shown in Figure 1 below:
+If we consider the six Cysteines spread across the A- and B-chains of Insulin (and Insulin analogs), there is potential for twelve disulfide bridge structures (assuming that no free thiols are present and that the A- and B-chains are linked by two disulfide bridges).
+On this basis, the potential disulfide bridge patterns are shown in the figure below:

-The answer to defining the structure at a molecular level comes from the strategy outlined above in Figure 2: a digestion strategy needs to be employed which can release disulfide bridged peptides.
+A digestion strategy needs to be employed which can release disulfide bridged peptides.
 In our experience with Insulin and analogs, non-specific proteases are best at accomplishing this.
 The peptides released can then be assessed using MS, MSe and/or MS/MS to provide data to confirm the disulfide bridge structure(s) present and also to provide comparative data with the reference.
-In essence, a robust digestion strategy accompanied by high end mass spectrometric analysis is able to define which of the disulfide bridge structures above are present and hopefully show that the expected disulfide bridge structure in Figure 2 is present.
+In essence, a robust digestion strategy accompanied by high end mass spectrometric analysis is able to define which of the disulfide bridge structures above are present and hopefully show that the expected disulfide bridge structure below is present.